 Our executive compensation program consists of a mix of compensation elements that balance achievement of our short-term goals with our long-term performance.
 We provide short-term incentive compensation opportunities in the form of annual cash bonuses, which generally focus on our achievement of annual corporate goals as well as individual performance.
-We also provide long-term incentive compensation opportunities in the form of equity awards, including stock options, restricted stock units ("RSUs"), and, beginning in 2023, performance stock units ("PSUs").
+We also provide long-term incentive compensation opportunities in the form of equity awards, including stock options, RSUs, and PSUs.

 In 2023, the Compensation Committee thoroughly evaluated our long-term incentive compensation program and consulted with Pearl Meyer & Partners, LLC ("Pearl Meyer"), its independent compensation consultant, to design a program that includes a stronger element of performance-based incentive compensation.
 As a result, beginning in January 2023, the Compensation Committee restructured our annual long-term incentive allocation for our executive team members to 50% stock options and 50% PSUs (based on target performance) for our Chief Executive Officer and 50% stock options, 25% RSUs, and 25% PSUs (based on target performance) for our executive team members (other than our Chief Executive Officer).
-The change to the annual long-term incentive allocation for 2023 was taken by the Compensation Committee to provide a greater emphasis on performance-based compensation, and the Compensation Committee intends to regularly evaluate these allocations as part of its overall review of our executive compensation program.
+The change to the annual long-term incentive allocation was taken by the Compensation Committee to provide a greater emphasis on performance-based compensation, and the Compensation Committee intends to regularly evaluate these allocations as part of its overall review of our executive compensation program.

 We believe that stock options provide a strong reward for growth in the market price of our common stock because their entire value depends on future stock price appreciation.
 RSUs also reward growth in the market price of our common stock because they derive additional value from future stock price appreciation, but they are less dilutive to our stockholders because a comparable award requires fewer shares than stock options, and they provide retention value.
-We also believe that PSUs will incentivize our executive team members over the long-term and strengthen the alignment between pay and performance.
 In addition, we believe that the multi-year vesting requirements applicable to stock options and RSUs encourage retention because our executive team members are incentivized to remain employed through the vesting period.
+We also believe that PSUs incentivize our executive team members over the long-term and strengthen the alignment between pay and performance.